 I’ve been fascinated by the portrayal of women criminals ever since I wrote The Ghost of Lily Painter based on the true story of two Edwardian baby farmers who were executed at Holloway Prison.
 But until I started writing Bad Girls: a History of Rebels and Renegades I had heard of very few famous female criminals, aside from those charged with murder.
 Then I was given exclusive access to the archives of Holloway Prison and began to discover members of a forgotten criminal aristocracy.

-Emily Lawrence, for example, was an elegantly dressed diamond thief of the 1860s, while Lady Jack was an Eton-cropped gang girl of the 1920s.
+Emily Lawrence, for example, was an elegantly dressed diamond thief of the 1860s, while Elsie Carey was an Eton-cropped gang girl of the 1920s.
 Noreen Harbord was the postwar Queen of the Contraband Coast, while Zoe Progl was Britain’s No. 1 Woman Burglar of the 1960s.

 I had never heard of any of these women.
 They may have been infamous at the time, but since then their careers have been ignored, twisted, dismissed, and buried.